-At most day spas, it's appropriate to tip 15-20%.
-So when you have a $100 massage, tip $15 if the service was average, and 20% or more if the therapist provided outstanding service.
+At most day spas, it's appropriate to tip 15-20 percent.
+So when you have a $100 massage, tip $15 if the service was average, and 20 percent or more if the therapist provided outstanding service.
 Some day spas add a service fee, but most do not.
-You can either offer the tip directly to the therapist in cash -- always appreciated -- or add it to your bill.
+You can either offer the tip directly to the therapist in cash—which is always appreciated—or add it to your bill.
 A few spas leave envelopes in the room to encourage tipping.

 If you offer the therapist money and a tip is already being added to your bill, the therapist should inform you before accepting the tip.
 If you didn't know that was the policy, feel free to keep your cash tip.